YES. We will travel to your place of business to offer training.

 21 contact hours of training in agile practices is required.
 We recommend taking our class first.
 We will walk you through the application process.
 PMI® also will require 2,000 hours of general project experience working on project teams, and 1,500 hours using agile methodologies.

 FAQ for the PMP® Certification

-The PMP® exam given by Project Management Institute (PMI®) will change on January 2, 2021 (UPDATED DATE).
-After that, only 50% of the exam will be based on the Guide to the Project Management Body of Knowledge (A PMBOK® Guide), and 50% of it will be based on agile best practices.
+The PMP® exam given by Project Management Institute (PMI®) changed on January 2, 2021.
+Now, only 50% of the exam is based on the Guide to the Project Management Body of Knowledge (A PMBOK® Guide), and 50% of it is based on agile best practices.
 This is the most comprehensive change ever!